 All areas of Deebing Heights State School are learning and teaching environments.
 We consider behaviour management to be an opportunity for valuable social learning as well as a means of maximising the success of academic education programs.
-Our school-wide framework for managing behaviour is Schoolwide Positive Behaviour Support.
+Our school-wide framework for managing behaviour is based on the evidence-based framework of Positive Behaviour for Learning (PBL).